top of page

 Justorien Rambeloniaina

 Justorien is a veterinary student from the University of Antananarivo.
-For his veterinary thesis, he studies the ecology and movement of a zoonotic disease called Leptospirosis via the cattle trade network in Madagascar.
+For his veterinary thesis, he studied the ecology and movement of pathogens including Leptospira and Babesia via the cattle trade network in Madagascar.

 Collaborators